vipafattal/Magenta-Navigation/README.md

 | itemWidth                  | specify the width for items in the nav                                | match_parent  |
 | scaleImg                   | this will modify img scale in every item                              | 1f            |

+### Limitation
+#### you shouldn't put more than 5 elements in the navigation otherwise you should go to NavigationDrawer.

 #### Example :
 ```xml